-Today I would like to discuss something I think is very important; Organ Donation.
+Today I would like to discuss something very important; Organ Donation.

 This is listed as a point on my Bucketlist because it’s selfless, a good deed and it just feels right to me.
 There is no limitations as to what you can put on your Bucketlist, I therefore would encourage everyone to consider becoming an organ donor!